 In Lang’s Metropolis, scenic designs embellish the film’s visual mood and style.
 Our first images in Metropolis, which takes place in the year 2026, where a dystopian, futuristic society is divided between the powerful, ruling elites who dwell in the city, Metropolis, and the downtrodden masses who live in the tenements and man the massive machines which operate the city below, immediately sets the stage for the drama.
 The first shots that fill the screen are of monstrous, smoke-spewing machinery whose pistons churn and thrust with a relentless rhythm.
 Elevators, onto which the workers, all dressed in identical black clothing, march with the same monotonous rhythm, drop into the city’s bowels, where the machines and crowded tenements exist, as though they were delivering the workers into Hades.

 Shift sirens and huge clocks that number only up to ten alert the beginning and ending of work shifts.
 This is our introduction to the city below Metropolis, and it is a dark, brooding, nightmarish, and bleak place completely oppressed by industrial machines.
 When the story shifts aboveground where the aristocracy live, the scenery dramatically changes, but it is no less impressive.
+Learning Piano Online can be treated as art.
 Our first impression of the city is through the fantastic and lush garden in which we are introduced to the film’s hero, Freder.
 Here, peacocks, egrets, and flappers frolic around a fountain in an “Edenic” wonderland dominated by the Art Deco style of the 1920s period (though the film takes place in the distant future, much of the style, such as the flappers’ clothes, the cars, and planes, are very much period oriented).

 But it is the city that is absolutely splendid in its detail and design.
 In this city, towering skyscrapers, at once modernistic and Gothic, press into one another with impressive grandeur.
 Miniature airplanes glide effortlessly through the city’s aerospace and cars rumble in convoluted directions on elevated highways.
 While this futuristic urban landscape would look familiar to any city dweller of the 1920s (indeed, the New York City skyline was a major inspiration for the film after Fritz Lang visited the city in 1924.
 In awe of the massive and powerful architecture, he noted that the city, “lived as illusions lived,” and knew that he had to make a film about the “sensations” he experienced on his trip), Metropolis is also fantastic and dreamlike, unlike anything that had been envisioned on film before.